 Different user groups, teams, and roles can only access the specific segments relevant to their job, preventing unnecessary lateral movement across the wider network.
 Through tailored access controls, it minimizes the risk of data leaks from unauthorized access within the system.

-Moreover, NordLayer’s Network Access Control (NAC) solution offers adaptive security features—such as Single sign-on (SSO), Devise Posture Security, Virtual Private Gateway with fixed IP address, and MFA—that authenticate users and devices, enabling secure access across various platforms.
+Moreover, NordLayer’s Network Access Control (NAC) solution offers adaptive security features—such as Single Sign-On (SSO), Devise Posture Security, Virtual Private Gateway with fixed IP address, and Multi-Factor Authentication (MFA)—that authenticate users and devices, enabling secure access across various platforms.

 The key to insider threat protection is a combination of technology, policies, and people.
 While technology provides the tools to establish safeguards and enforce access controls, policies provide guidelines for secure usage.
 Moreover, engaged employees trained to recognize and report potential risks can help prevent threats from occurring in the first place.